Understanding the Security Risk Behind File Upload Forms

 ?>

-When serving uploaded files, set the Content-Disposition header correctly.
-Use inline for files the browser should display (images, PDFs), and attachment for files that should be downloaded (ZIP archives, executables, Office documents that the user should open in a desktop application).
-Forcing all files to attachment is safe but degrades the user experience for files that could be previewed inline.
+When serving uploaded files, set the Content-Disposition header appropriately.
+Use inline for files the browser should display (images, PDFs) and attachment for files that should be downloaded (archives, executables, Office documents).

 <?php